lue-bird/elm-typed-value/README.md

   - `Checked`, if the type should only contain "validated" values

     ```elm
-    module NaturalNumber exposing (NaturalNumber)
+    module NumberNatural exposing (NumberNatural)

-    type NaturalNumber =
+    type NumberNatural =
         -- nobody outside this module can call this constructor
-        NaturalNumber Int
+        NumberNatural Int
     ```

-    Creating & updating `NaturalNumber`s will only be possible inside that module.
+    Creating & updating `NumberNatural`s will only be possible inside that module.

   - `Tagged`, if you just want to attach a label to make 2 values different